mgsosna/mattsosna.com/_posts/data_engineering/2021-06-07-PySpark-intro.md

 With this basic primer, we're ready to start leveraging Spark to process large datasets.
 Since you probably don't have any terabyte- or petabyte-size datasets lying around to analyze, we'll need to get a little creative.
 Let's start with a novel.

 ### Counting letter frequencies in a novel
 [Project Gutenberg](https://www.gutenberg.org/) is an online repository of books in the [public domain](https://fairuse.stanford.edu/overview/public-domain/welcome/), so we can pull a book from there to analyze.
-Let's do Fyodor Dostoyevsky's _War and Peace_ $-$ I've always wanted to read it, or at least know how frequently each letter in the alphabet appears! <sup>[[2]](#2-counting-letter-frequencies-in-a-novel)</sup>
+Let's do Fyodor Dostoyevsky's _War and Peace_ $-$ I've always wanted to read it, or at least know how frequently each letter in the alphabet appears! <sup>[[3]](#3-counting-letter-frequencies-in-a-novel)</sup>

 Below, we get the HTML from the novel's webpage with the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Python library, tidy up the paragraphs, and then append them to a list.
 We then remove the first _382_ paragraphs that are just the table of contents!
 We're left with 11,186 paragraphs ranging from 4 characters to 4381.
 (The string kind of characters, but with _War and Peace_, maybe novel characters too.)

+{% include header-python.html %}
 ```python
 import requests
 import pandas as pd